 Jane is based in Leeds, West Yorkshire, and is an active member of The 62 Group and the British Tapestry Group.
 She studied for a BA (Hons) in Crafts, specialising in ceramics and woven textiles, at Manchester Metropolitan University in 1993, and later completed an MA in Creative Practice at Leeds Arts University in 2019.
-Alongside her studio practice, she mentors emerging artists, delivers workshops, and actively pursues collaborative projects with heritage sites, galleries, and publications.
+Alongside her studio practice, her work extends into mentoring emerging artists, delivering workshops, and developing collaborative projects with heritage sites, galleries, and publications.

 Please use the contact form under the “Contact” tab to get in touch.